By Texas Homesteader ~

 You can use thinly-sliced strips of whole cuts instead.
 But I feel the jerky made with ground meat has a better texture so that’s what we chose.

-Complete jerky kits are pretty inexpensive online & include both seasonings & jerky cure.
-We like garlic & black pepper flavor.
+Complete jerky kits are inexpensive & easy to buy online.
+The kits typically include both seasonings & jerky cure.
+We like the garlic & black pepper flavor.

-We made both jerky strips as well as snack sticks using our own flavor mix.
+We made jerky strips as well as rounded snack sticks using our own jerky flavor mix.

 -